nkernis/blog.noahkernis.com/content/posts/itp/spring_2020/critical_communications/00_a_communications_protocol/index.md

 The most important thing about TCP to me is how fundamental it is to the modern internet.
 It is a protocol used by so many people so often - and it may as well be invisible.

 Some of the language involved in describing the protocol (for example, the three-way handshake) embeds a western cultural greeting into the exchange of data.

+TCP (and IP) were mentioned all the time when I worked as a DevOps engineer.
+The truth is I know they exist and the basics of how they work, but I don't actually have a concrete understanding of how it actually works.
+I want to really break it down.

 These are some of my initial thoughts about what I want to explore: